miketheologitis/MapReduce-Implementation/README.md

 1. *Worker* failures at any time.
 2. *Master* failures at any time.

-See `examples/2.Fault-Tolerance.ipynb` for an explanation of the fault tolerance mechanisms.
+See `examples/2.Fault-Tolerance.ipynb` which showcases our claims.

 ## MapReduce